List of Yu-Gi-Oh! GX characters: Martin Empire

-Yubel is a duel spirit that is owned by Jaden and is the main antagonist of season 3.
+Yubel is a duel spirit owned by Jaden who is the main antagonist of season 3.
 When Jaden was a child, Yubel was protective of him and caused anyone to come near him to fall into a coma.
 Jaden had sent Yubel into a capsule which was fired into space in hopes of her coming in contact with the Darkness of Justice in order to cure her of her overprotectiveness.
-However, the capsule that Yubel was instead affected by the Light of Destruction, driving her insane and causing her to begin to believe that love and suffering are the same thing.
-When she returned to Earth, Yubel was heavily damaged to the point where her hand was the only thing left of her.
-Yubel met Professor Viper and made a deal with him that if he could gather enough energy to revive her and make Jaden pay she'd revive his dead son.
+However, the capsule was instead affected by the Light of Destruction, driving her insane and causing her to begin to believe that love and suffering are the same thing.
+Upon returning to Earth, Yubel was heavily damaged to the point where her hand was the only thing left of her.
+Yubel met Professor Viper and made a deal with him that if he could gather enough energy to revive her and make Jaden pay, she would revive his dead son.
 Once Viper failed, Yubel presumably killed Viper, although his status is unclear in the English dub (in the Japanese version, she rewrites his memories to send him to walk to his death).
-Yubel would possess Marcel's body and afterwards Jesse Anderson's body all to show Jaden how much she loves him through the pain her actions bring to him.
+Yubel would possess Marcel's body and then Jesse Anderson's body to show Jaden how much she loves him through the pain her actions bring to him.
 She carries a pathological hatred for Jaden's friends and loved ones, out of the belief that they stole him from her.
 In the end, during the duel with Jaden, he merges his soul with Yubel's, bringing her peace.
 Yubel plays a fiend/plant deck that features herself as a card.